rishabhaalingil/Excel_AtliQ_Report/README.md

 1.**Report Design and User Experience**

-   1.**Empathy-Driven Report Design**:
+  1. **Empathy-Driven Report Design**:
       Throughout the design process, I focused on creating user-centric reports that catered to the needs and preferences of the audience, ensuring the output was both clear and actionable.

    2. **Visual Communication**:
      I paid special attention to visual design, organizing the data in ways that made it intuitive for users to interpret key insights quickly and effectively.